smallhadroncollider/taskell/README.md

 - Do That
 ```

-Taskell also support `.json` files
+Taskell also supports `.json` files

 ---